Ymir Creek (British Columbia)

 Ymir Creek is a creek in the Selkirk Mountains in the West Kootenay region of the Regional District of Central Kootenay in British Columbia, Canada.
 The creek is a tributary of the Salmo River which it meets in the centre of the town of Ymir.
 Its source is a few kilometres up Wildhorse Mountain.
 The creek is named for the town of Ymir which in turn was named for Ymir Mountain, a mountain a few kilometres to the north.
 Ymir Mountain is named for Ymir, the Norse god.

-The lower portions of the creek are locally referred to as Wildhorse Creek.
+The lower portions of the creek are locally referred to as Wildhorse Creek due to its discharge from Wildhorse Mountain into the Salmo River in Ymir.